 But the new birth is only the beginning of life.
 Growth and maturity are a lifelong journey.
 This process is called sanctification, which can be defined as that act of the Holy Spirit whereby the believer is continually purified from sin, is renewed in his heart, and grows in the good according to Christ’s example.
 There is no state of final perfection in this life, but there is a process of growth from beginning to end.
 This growth is as much a gift of God as the gift of life itself (Galatians 3:3).
 Together with the gifts of life and growth, the child of God receives the gifts of assurance and confidence.
 St. Paul declares: “I am confident of this, that the one who began a good work among you will bring it to completion by the day of Jesus Christ” (Philippians 1:6).

 As there is no new birth without repentance and faith, so there is no healthy spiritual growth without a life of discipline.
 Discipline is the cultivation and nurture of the spiritual life.
 The private exercise of devotion, the use of the sacraments, the study of the word of God, and the fellowship of believers all enhance the Christian’s growth.
 The life of discipline spurns moral and spiritual indifference on the one hand and oppressive legalism on the other.

 In his first letter to Timothy, the Apostle Paul declares:

 But as for you, man of God, shun all this; pursue righteousness, godliness, faith, love, endurance, gentleness.
-Fight the good fight of the faith; take hold of the eternal life, to which you were called and for which 1 the good confession in the presence of many witnesses.
+Fight the good fight of the faith; take hold of the eternal life, to which you were called and for which you made the good confession in the presence of many witnesses.